-For many companies entering new local markets, their growth strategies can incorporate existing products and services and/or releasing new products or services.
-The businesses intent being to create new or increased revenue streams, broaden the customer base of the company and increase market share; all too often the outcome is more (or less) revenue but even higher costs delivering a negative contribution to the bottom line.
+For many companies entering new local markets, their growth strategies can incorporate existing products and services and/or release new products or services.
+The business intends to create new or increased revenue streams, broaden the customer base of the company and increase market share; all too often, the outcome is more (or less) revenue but even higher costs delivering a negative contribution to the bottom line.
 As a business owner, you must have a clear competitive strategy for success.

-There are a number of elements of what needs to be considered when entering new markets.
+There are a number of elements that need to be considered when entering new markets.
 Firstly your competitive strategy.
 The approach will depend on the market environment and how you will position your product against existing players.

 - Strategy 1: Reducing prices to penetrate an existing market.
 The approach of introducing a product at a lower price than the current players, you can attract new customers who would not have otherwise purchased the product.
 Reduced pricing can also influence the competitor’s customers to change suppliers.
 This strategy is likely to reduce margins as an outcome unless your cost of production is relatively cheaper.

 - Strategy 2: Improve the product or service and focus on a niche market.
 You can compete by being an innovator in the marketplace.
 The innovation may be a drastic change or innovation by way of a small change in function.
 Small changes can enhance a version of an existing product allowing it to compete directly with current products.
 It can also be positioned to appeal to a smaller segment of the existing market.
 Another benefit is that the improved product or service may attract new customers outside the current target audience for the existing product or service.